-Fully laminated screened windows combine the physical strength and optical clarity of laminated glass or plastic with the shielding effectiveness of fine wire gauze.
+Fully laminated screened windows combine the physical strength and optical clarity of laminated glass or plastic with the EMI shielding effectiveness of fine wire gauze.
 They complement the more cost-effective edge-laminated type, which are designed primarily for racks and large enclosures.
-Cast plastic style, featuring mesh gauze moulded into clear plastic, complete the P & P Technology EMI Screened Window offering.
+Cast plastic style, featuring mesh gauze moulded into clear plastic, complete the P & P Technology EMI Shielded Window offering.

 Wire meshes, which form a highly conductive shielding medium, are available with a conductive anti-reflective finish which is non-oxidising and which protects the gauze, particularly where copper is used for its high degree of shielding effectiveness.
 In some instances we can supply the mesh material in its unlaminated form so customers can fabricate their own bespoke windows.
 However, we do not recommend this to customers inexperienced in handling the fine gauze, which is easily contaminated or damaged.

-Temperature cycling, contamination and possible accidental damage should be taken into account when specifying the design for a particular application.
+Temperature cycling, contamination and possible accidental damage should be taken into account when specifying the shielded window design for a particular application.
 Glass windows are the most abrasion resistant but not the best for impact resistance.
-They are better for anti-contamination than plastic.
+They are also better for anti-contamination than plastic.
 Fully laminated windows have good properties but are less cost effective than edge-laminated types, which provide an excellent solution for most applications.

 Bezel mounts can be made to suit most windows.
 The mounts are fabricated from aluminium, steel or other suitable metals and can be hinged or fitted with quick-action fasteners if required.